christopher-strack/spymarine-cpp/README.md

 ## Known Issues

-- Only tested by my own personal Simarine setup
-- Non-ASCII characters in device names will not be represented correctly and replaced with a placeholder.
+Non-ASCII characters in device names will not be represented correctly and replaced with a placeholder.
 A non-standard encoding seems to be used.

 ## Contributing